RolandVrignon/HireMeAI/README.md

 ## Personalizing the Resume

-To personalize your chatbot responses, simply upload your resume in the appropriate folder under `./public/{language}/`.
-For example:
+To personalize your chatbot responses, simply upload your resume under `./public/resume.pdf`.
-- For English: `./public/en/resume.json`
-- For French: `./public/fr/resume.json`

 The chatbot will automatically fetch and display the content of the resume based on the language selected.